 5.2 Storage and Query on LRV

-As explained in Section 5.1, here is no need to use distributed storage in a light learning resource system, especially distributed file system.
+As explained in Section 5.1, there is no need to use distributed storage in a light learning resource system, especially a distributed file system.
 Instead, we use a combination of relational database and non-relational database to save data for high speed query processing.
 The database saves the information and attributes about the original resources, including the title, introduction, link, file type, length, and thumbnail of the resources.
-The following is a diagram of the storage system for LRV system
+The following is a diagram of the storage system for the LRV system.